aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

     // Access the newly created Named Range
     Name name = worksheets.GetNames().Get(index);

-    // Set RefersTo property of the Named Range to a formula.
-Formula references another cell in the same worksheet name.SetRefersTo(u"=Sheet1!$A$3");
+    // Set RefersTo property of the Named Range to a formula that references another cell in the same worksheet name.SetRefersTo(u"=Sheet1!$A$3");

-    // Set the formula in the cell A1 to the newly created Named Range worksheets.Get(0).GetCells().Get(u"A1").SetFormula(u"NewNamedRange");
+    // Set the formula in cell A1 to refer to the newly created Named Range worksheets.Get(0).GetCells().Get(u"A1").SetFormula(u"NewNamedRange");

     // Insert the value in cell A3 which is being referenced in the Named Range